 In 2015 Cahall Founded the 1st annual Palm Beach Book Festival which brings in New York Times best-selling and household-name authors.
 James Patterson is the Festival’s Honorary Chairman.
 In 2016 an Oprah Winfrey Book Club panel was born to the festival, and is headed by Leigh Haber, O’s Books Editor.

-This is Ms. Cahall’s twenty-first year as “The Screen Queen” (www.screenqueen.com), a syndicated radio personality covering the movie beat with an eye toward educating the ‘Bus Stop Mom’ about age-appropriate family viewing of the latest Hollywood releases.
+This is Ms. Cahall’s twenty-third year as “The Screen Queen” (www.screenqueen.com), a syndicated radio personality covering the movie beat with an eye toward educating the ‘Bus Stop Mom’ about age-appropriate family viewing of the latest Hollywood releases.
 Her broadcasts over the Saga Communications network reaches 1 million listeners every week, is picked up on MRQE and is sponsored by PEPSI.
-She is a member of the SEFCA (Southeast Film Critics Association.)
+She has been named Vice President of the SEFCA (Southeastern Film Critics Association).

 Stepping outside of her persona of “The Screen Queen” Ms. Cahall has written for women’s magazines – including Redbook, Seventeen, SELF, Marie Claire, Ladies Home Journal, Reader’s Digest, Men’s Journal, and Bon Appetit.
 In the UK she’s written for RED, GQ and Psychologies magazines…and for the London Times.

 In 2010 Ms. Cahall pursued her mission of addressing issues in women’s daily lives as a host of TV’s ABC News’ Top Priority and occasional host of GMA Now.

 But more importantly, Ms. Cahall can do the Hula Hoop for an hour non-stop, and clear a Thanksgiving table in just under ten minutes.